Cognigy/Documentation/docs/en/docs/ai/release-notes/pre-4.30.md

 ### Bugfixes
 - Fixed a bug where messages in the Live Chat were missing when a conversation is "Taken over" by one agent and then later the other
 - Fixed a bug where a user assigned to multiple organizations could not log in to one of the assigned organizations
-- Fixed a bug where slots were not always found in executed Flows (with executeFlow node or goto node), when parseSlots option was disabled
+- Fixed a bug where slots were not always found in executed Flows (with executeFlow node or Go To node), when parseSlots option was disabled
 - Fixed a bug where adding image tag in SMTP Email Node Content field did not work as expected
 - Fixed a bug where list output type in messenger channel crashed node editor
 - Fixed a bug where one of our info logs was missing the name of a flow